TRADING CRITIQUE LOGO

 • You will receive a new Schwab account number, but your investments, trading history, and account information remain the same.

-• You no longer use the TD Ameritrade website or apps to access my accounts.
+• You no longer use the TD Ameritrade website or apps to access your accounts.
 All activity now takes place on Schwab.com or through the Schwab mobile app.

 • Tools for moving money, placing trades, and managing your portfolio are now fully handled within the Schwab platform, as explained in our Charles Schwab and withdrawal guide.